Skip to content Skip to sidebar Skip to footer

 Hot Spots on Dogs

 Hot spots on dogs are sore, inflamed patches of skin that appear fast and get worse even faster.
-Vets call them acute moist dermatitis, but most of us just know them as hot spots.
-They are red, painful, and often wet or oozing.
-For a dog, the constant itch and burn can feel unbearable.
+Even though vets call them “hot spots,” most of us just call them that.
+They are red, they hurt, and they often leak or get wet.
+The constant itch and burn can be too much for a dog to handle.

 What Do Hot Spots Look Like on Dogs?

 Hot spots are usually easy to spot once you know what to look for.
 They show up as red, irritated patches of skin that look raw and wet.
-The surface often shines because of the moisture, and the area can be painful or even warm when you touch it.
+The surface often shines with moisture, and the area can be painful or even warm to the touch.

 Hair loss around the sore is often the first clue.
 Dogs lick and chew the spot nonstop, which only makes it worse.
-Sometimes the skin oozes or starts to crust over, turning a small irritation into something that looks alarming.
+Sometimes the skin oozes or crusts over, turning a small irritation into something that looks alarming.

 Where Do Hot Spots Commonly Appear on Dogs?

-Hot spots can show up anywhere on a dog’s body, but some spots are more common than others.
-You’ll often see them on the ears, legs, hips, belly, neck, or at the base of the tail.
-These are easy places for dogs to scratch or bite, which makes the irritation worse and the sore spreads faster.
+Hot spots can show up anywhere on a dog’s body, but some places are more common than others.
+They usually live on the head, legs, hips, belly, neck, or base of the tail.
+These are easy spots for dogs to bite or scratch, which can make the sore worse and spread it more quickly.

-Dogs with thick or double coats, like Golden Retrievers, German Shepherds, and Newfoundlands, are at higher risk.
-Their dense fur holds in heat and moisture, which creates the perfect place for bacteria to grow.
+Dogs with thick or double coats, such as Golden Retrievers, German Shepherds, and Newfoundlands, are more likely to get sick.
+Their dense fur traps heat and moisture, which is ideal for bacterial growth.

 What Causes Hot Spots on Dogs?

-Hot spots don’t appear out of nowhere.
-They usually start with something that makes your dog scratch, lick, or chew at their skin.
-Once the irritation begins, bacteria can move in quickly, turning a small problem into a painful sore.
+It’s not like hot spots appear.
+They often begin with something that makes your dog lick, scratch, or bite their skin.
+Bacteria can quickly move in and turn a small irritation into a painful sore once it starts.

 Allergies